Shane Balkowitsch: Murderer's Gulch, A non-historical Wet Plate Collaboration

 In 2016 Balkowitsch set out to create an homage to the famous 1887 New York photo by Jacob Riis called the "Bandits Roost."
 The objective was to get the look and feel in the present day using the historic collodion process with his models wearing very non-historical clothing.
 The recreation project took place in East Alley near 423 E Broadway Ave in Bismarck, North Dakota on June 11.
-About 100 individuals volunteered to assist in the project volunteering hey, wood, props, costumes, and as actors for the image.
+About 100 individuals volunteered to assist in the project volunteering hay, wood, props, costumes, and as actors for the image.
 The final glass plate, titled, "Murderer's Gulch" is being curated by the Historical Society of North Dakota in their permanent archive.

 Dakota Access Pipeline dispute by Standing Rock Native community

 On August 15, 2016, Balkowitsch travelled to Cannon Ball, ND, to capture images of the Dakota Access Pipeline protests.
 The pipeline is to run less than one mile from the Standing Rock Indian Reservation of North Dakota and South Dakota.
 One of only a few photographers allowed at the scene of the protest, Balkowitsch captured images of the protesting encampment.
 The protest included many people Balkowitsch met during work on a photography project for the Historical Society of North Dakota, Northern Plains Native Americans: A Modern Wet Plate Perspective.
 The 2017 documentary film Awake: A Dream from Standing Rock by director Josh Fox features a wet plate by Balkowitsch of Floris White Bull who also appears in the film.
 The 2018 documentary film Peacekeeper also includes and credits wet plate images taken by Balkowitch during the Dakota Access Pipeline protests.
 In 2019 Balkowitschs' work No Spiritual Surrender was awarded Best Photograph by the North Dakota Human Rights Art Festival.